Kula Peaberry at a glance

 - Harvest season: April – September

-- Sourcing: Benchmark Coffee Traders (Direct Trade)
+- Sourcing: Benchmark Coffee Traders (Relationship Coffee)

 Papua New Guinea is an island nation north of Australia, and positioned at the end of a string of islands coming off the southeastern tip of the Asian continent.
 PNG has not been well-known for high-quality Specialty Coffee production, but our Direct Trade partner there, Benchmark Coffee Traders, recognized an opportunity to produce higher-end coffees on the Sigri estate that benefit producers by selling into higher-end coffee markets abroad.